DouglasYuen/DougsCodingCorner/README.md

 ## BinaryStringMatching

 This function determines how many occurances of a given substring matching a binary pattern are in a string.
 Here, the original string is first converted into a binary string, making it easier to compare the pattern against.
 The function runs in O(n).

+## Sudoku Validator

+This program accepts an arbitary sized Sudoku puzzle (2x2, 3x3, 4x4, etc. regions) to check if the initial layout is valid (i.e. no duplicate numbers in a given row, column and block).
+The program assumes that empty cells are 0s, and all input values are integers.
+The function currently runs in O(n^2) time.